prpole/dissertation/chapter2/main.md

 that are required to conceive of the species in the ways Chakrabarty says is both necessary and impossible.

-[what trend is BA/fear an example of?]Most notably, despite its aspirations to narrate vast systems of human and non-human "forces" as from an aerie, naturalist novels tend to be insistently visceral in the descriptive details they use to compose this narration.
+Most notably, despite their aspirations to narrate vast systems of human and non-human "forces", naturalist novels tend to be insistently visceral in the descriptive details they use to compose this narration.
 One need only think of Dreiser's Carrie or Wharton's Lily Bart to see how the visceral and the systemic intertwine.
-Both women experience the bodily changes that result from their gruelling labor in clothes production, a process detailed in terms that evoke the lived experience of the labor rather than the theory of it; and yet for both authors, the experiential serves the conceptual, establishing a window into the alienation of labor.[^ln-dreiser-wharton]
+Both women experience the bodily changes that result from their gruelling labor in clothes production, a process detailed in terms that evoke the lived experience of the labor rather than the theory of it; and yet for both authors, the experiential serves the conceptual, establishing a window into the alienation of labor and the economic systems that lead to it.[^ln-dreiser-wharton]

+[^ln-dreiser-wharton]: Definitely need to give the examples here... and there is so much scholarship on this topic.

 While these are historical rather than natural-historical examples---the conditions of labor are historically contingent and understandable within human